Ayushsachancs-A/redfin-emr/README.md

 # redfin-emr
 This project involves analyzing real estate data from Redfin using Apache Spark on Amazon EMR (Elastic MapReduce).
+The data was processed and analyzed in a distributed environment to extract meaningful insights such as pricing trends, location-based metrics, and property characteristics.
+A Jupyter Notebook hosted on EMR was used for developing and visualizing the data pipeline, enabling interactive analysis and efficient handling of large datasets.